Cardiology Electives and Selectives

 Prerequisites

-• Letter of Intent from IM Chair/Advisor validating applicant's intent to pursue residency in IM
+• Letter of Intent from IM Chair/Advisor validating applicant's intent to pursue residency in Cardiology or IM

-Overview: This elective will give the medical student an introduction in rendering consultative advice on a wide variety of cardiovascular issues in a hospital setting.
-Typical patients will include pre-operative clearance for non-cardiac surgeries, post-operative complications including arrhythmias and hemodynamic instability, or patients with acute coronary syndromes, heart failure or other cardiovascular issues admitted to non-cardiology services.
-The student will perform complete reviews of patients electronic medical records, take an independent history, and perform a complete physical examination.
-From this information the student will develop a differential diagnosis, plan the diagnostic studies including laboratory tests and imaging studies, and design the cardiovascular management plan for the patient.
+Overview: The Cardiology Consult elective will give the medical student an introduction in rendering consultative advice on a wide variety of cardiovascular issues in a hospital setting.
+Typical patients will include pre-operative clearance for non-cardiac surgeries, post-operative complications including arrhythmias and hemodynamic instability, or patients with acute coronary syndromes, heart failure, or other cardiovascular issues admitted to non-cardiology services.
+The student will perform complete reviews of the patient’s electronic medical record, take an independent history, and perform a complete physical examination.
+From this information, the student will develop a differential diagnosis, plan the diagnostic studies including laboratory tests and imaging studies, and design the cardiovascular management plan for the patient.
 The student will be part of the rounding team that will include the attending, cardiology fellow, and often one or more medical residents.
-The medical student will review his/her management plan with the fellow and/or resident before presenting it to the attending.
+The student will review his/her management plan with the fellow and/or resident before presenting it to the attending.
+The preceptor is the attending on the inpatient service and the location is Carilion Roanoke Memorial Hospital.

 The student will become progressively proficient and knowledgeable in the following: